CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-Commands.md

   VxLAN

-### Atrributes
+### Attributes

-  mlag             VxLAN specific MLAG address source           Source address flooding         Configuration to specify how BUM traffic in the overlay is
+  mlag             VxLAN specific MLAG address

+  source           Source address

+  flooding         Configuration to specify how BUM traffic in the overlay is handled.
+This applies to all overlays (VNIs), but can be overridden by VNI-specific configuration.

-                   handled.
-This applies to all overlays (VNIs), but can be overridden by VNI-specific configuration. enable           Turn the feature 'on' or 'off'.
-The default is 'off'. arp-nd-suppress  Controls dynamic MAC learning over VXLAN tunnels based on received packets.
-This applies to all overlays (VNIs). mac-learning     Controls dynamic MAC learning over VXLAN tunnels based on received packets.
-This applies to all overlays (VNIs), but can be overridden by VNI-specific configuration. mtu              interface mtu port             UDP port for VXLAN frames
+  enable           Turn the feature 'on' or 'off'.
+The default is 'off'.

+  arp-nd-suppress  Controls dynamic MAC learning over VXLAN tunnels based on received packets.
+This applies to all overlays (VNIs).

+  mac-learning     Controls dynamic MAC learning over VXLAN tunnels based on received packets.
+This applies to all overlays (VNIs), but can be overridden by VNI-specific configuration.

+  mtu              interface mtu

+  port             UDP port for VXLAN frames

 ## nv set nve vxlan mlag

 ### Usage